Somatic experiencing: Evidence

-A 2019 systemic literature review noted that a stronger investment in clinical trials was needed to determine the efficacy of Somatic Experiencing.
-A 2021 literature review noted that "SE attracts growing interest in clinical application despite the lack of empirical research.
+It concluded: "The results concerning effectiveness and method-specific key factors of SE are promising; yet, require more support from unbiased RCT-research.
+Future research should focus on filling this gap".
+It also noted that "SE attracts growing interest in clinical application despite the lack of empirical research.
 Yet, the current evidence base is weak and does not (yet) fully accomplish the high standards for clinical effectiveness research."